ShivakumarSwamy/fend/README.md

 1. Run locally server and client as mentioned above
 2. Insert zipcode of any place in India, in "Enter India Zipcode here"
-3. Enter your feeling in "How are you feeling today?"
+3. Enter your feeling in "How are you feeling today?" and Click on Generate Button
 4. Notice in the bottom of the page under "Most Recent Entry" that zipcode temperature in Celsius and your feeling on the weather